jcanosan/lt2316-h18-a2/README.md

 Git project for implementing assignment 2 in [Asad Sayeed's](https://asayeed.github.io) machine learning class in the University of Gothenburg's Masters of Language Technology programme.

+## Your notes

-##Instructions to run the code.
+### Instructions to run the code.
 For running train.py, the following arguments are needed:\
-python3 train.py --option --maxinstances checkpointdir modelfile categories\
+python3 train.py --option --maxinstances checkpointdir modelfile categories
 - option must be B (-PB).
-- maxinstances is the maximum number of instances of MS COCO for training.\
+- maxinstances is the maximum number of instances of MS COCO for training.
 Warning: If it is set to train more than 400,000 captions, the program raises a MemoryError when building categorical one-hot vectors that are needed to train the softmax output.
 - checkpointdir is the directory where the model checkpoints are saved.